AppStateESS/InternshipInventory/README.md

 ## Contributing
 Community contributions are welcome.
 Please open a pull request.

+By contributing your code, you agree to license your contribution under the [GNU GPL v3](LICENSE).

 ## Versioning
 Internship Inventory is maintained under the Semantic Versioning guidelines.
 We'll adhere to these rules whenever possible.